 Types of Paris Transport Tickets

-There are different types of tickets according to the time to be used and the zones included in the pass.
+In terms of journey fares, there are different types of tickets according to the time to be used and the zones included in the pass.
 The options range from single rides to unlimited passes, each of which will be discussed in more detail below.

 - Use all subway lines,